gold star for USAHOF

 The Not in Hall of Committee.

-A fifteen-year veteran of the National Hockey League, Keith Primeau probably would have had a few more had it not been for post concussion syndrome.
-Primeau was known to be a player who was good at almost every aspect of his game (not necessarily great, just very good) and he…
+A fifteen-year veteran of the National Hockey League, Keith Primeau probably would have had a few more had it not been for post-concussion syndrome.
+Primeau was known as a player who was good at almost every aspect of his game (not necessarily great, just very good), and he was a…

-Arguably, Scott Gomez is one of the greatest players from the state of Alaska and as a New Jersey Devil in his rookie year he would win the Calder Trophy and the Stanley Cup.
-The Alaskan would win another Stanley Cup in 2003 and would have four 70 Point seasons…
+Arguably, Scott Gomez is one of the greatest players from the state of Alaska, and in his rookie year with the New Jersey Devils, he won the Calder Trophy and the Stanley Cup.
+The Alaskan would win another Stanley Cup in 2003 and would have four 70 Point seasons in…

-A veteran of 1,108 Games in the National Hockey League, Adrian Aucoin was an underrated player who may have been labelled as such because he was a slow starter.
-A middle round draft pick, Aucoin would have six 30 Point Seasons (one with Vancouver, three with the Islanders and two…
+A veteran of 1,108 Games in the National Hockey League, Adrian Aucoin was an underrated player who may have been labeled as such because he was a slow starter.
+A middle round draft pick, Aucoin would have six 30 Point Seasons (one with Vancouver, three with the Islanders, and two…

 John MacLean’s long career would see him finish six games shy of 1,200, an incredible feat considering that he would miss an entire season in his prime (the 1991-92 campaign) due to a knee injury.

-From the upcoming hockey nation of Germany, Christian Ehrhoff had a good career in the National Hockey League where he broke in with the San Jose Sharks.
-After a 42 Point season with San Jose in 2008/09 he was traded to the Vancouver Canucks where for two seasons he put…
+From the upcoming hockey nation of Germany, Christian Ehrhoff had a good career in the National Hockey League, where he broke in with the San Jose Sharks.
+After a 42 Point season with San Jose in 2008/09, he was traded to the Vancouver Canucks, where, over two seasons, he posted…